statsig-io/docs/docs/mex/drilldown.md

 Once you’ve arrived at an insight you find interesting and want to share you have two options for sharing:

-- **Share via URL:** Simply copy the url.
+- **Share via URL:** Simply copy the URL.
 This is a quick and easy way to share a query as it currently is defined.
 - **Create a share link:** If you would like to share a shorter, cleaner, URL, clicking the “…” button in the top right of the chart and then clicking “Share Link” copies a shortened link to the query as currently configured to the clipboard.
 - **Share to Dashboard:** Clicking the “…” button and selecting “Export to Dashboard” allows you to either save your chart to an existing dashboard, or create a new dashboard where you can save the chart.